 The revised schedules and policies will guide the residential development on the subject lands.
-This amendment aims to diversify housing options in the neighbourhood that better promotes complete communities, recognizing the benefits of a higher density rental housing form, but to limit the density of development in a manner that ensures compatibility with existing lower density housing in the area.
+This amendment aims to diversify housing options in the neighbourhood to better promote complete communities, recognizing the benefits of a higher density rental housing form, but to limit the density of development in a manner that ensures compatibility with existing lower density housing in the area.